Marde's Blog

 Two

-One tablespoon of bone meal or bulb fertilizer can be added to the bottom of the hole.
-Cover the fertilizer with enough soil to allow the bulb to avoid contact with it.
+Add a tablespoon of bone meal or bulb fertilizer to each hole.
+Cover it with enough soil to keep the bulb from direct contact with the fertilizer.

 Three